 Find your favorite frying pan and add the coconut oil.
 Turn the burner on medium-high heat and begin warming the coconut oil.
 Next, gather 3 good sized bowls and all the ingredients less the shrimp.
 The shrimp should stay in the refrigerator until the moment they are needed.
 In one bowl, add the panko, coconut, cinnamon, and honey.
 Combine these ingredients with a fork carefully.
 Be sure to incorporate the honey fully and evenly.
-In the second bowl, add the gf flour.
-The last bowl is for the eggs.
-Add both eggs and beat them completely.
+In the second bowl, add the GF flour.
+The last dish is for the eggs.
+Add both eggs and beat them thoroughly.

 Once the shrimp have been battered, add them to the frying pan.
 Be careful not to overload your pan.
 Your oil’s temperature can decrease quickly if overloaded and your food will become greasy.
 I usually cook the shrimp in batches and refrigerate the shrimp that are waiting their turn.
 No one wants spoiled shrimp!
 The frying process takes about 5 minutes on the first side, the flip, and another 3 minutes or so on the second.
 Be sure not to overcook the shrimp.
 You are aiming for a golden brown color.
 Once cooked, remove from pan and allow shrimp to drain and rest on a dish lined with paper towels.